Symptoms and conditions of Craniocervical and Cervical Instability

 Craniocervical Instability is a structural problem of the craniocervical junction.
 If you have been diagnosed with Craniocervical Instability, your doctors have concluded that you have a structural disorder at the back of your head where the base of your skull (the occipital bone) and C0 (the atlas) – C1 vertebrae (the axis) function together.
 You may have been relieved to get this diagnosis as your medical journey took you on a long meandering course from specialist to specialist with no answers.
 Let’s start exploring the symptoms and conditions.
 In many people this instability is not limited to only this region of the cervical spine, it extends through the neck from C0 – C7 and leads to issues of atlantoaxial instability (c1-c2), Upper cervical instability, and compression of the brainstem and cervical neck instability.

-“I can’t keep my head up”
+When your neck feels like it cannot keep your head up – “I can’t keep my head up”

 There are obvious signs that a patient suffers from craniocervical instability or upper cervical instability.
 One sign is their inability to keep their head upright.
 As some of you reading this article are probably aware through your own first-hand experience, and through an eventual diagnosis of Dropped Head Syndrome or Isolated neck extensor myopathy, there are many things that can cause this problem.
 In your own experience, you may have already been through a barrage of tests to rule out Lou Gehrig’s disease, Parkinson’s disease, head and neck cancer, myasthenia gravis among other neurological or hereditary disorders.
 Once all these things are ruled out, your Dropped Head Syndrome may become a diagnosis of isolated neck extensor myopathy.
 Sometimes you will carry both diagnoses.
 But simply stated, you cannot keep your head upright.